 Wi-Fi at Tube stations

-We have partnered with Virgin Media to bring Wi-Fi to over 260 London Underground stations and Victoria Coach Station - more than 97% of the London Underground network as well as Victoria Coach Station.
+We've partnered with Virgin Media to bring Wi-Fi to more than 97% of the London Underground network as well as Victoria Coach Station.

 You can use the Wi-Fi service to go online anywhere in those Tube stations - in ticket halls and walkways, and on platforms.

 If you're a Virgin Media, EE, O2 or Three customer you can use the Wi-Fi service for free as part of your plan.

 Everyone can access the Virgin Media portal which includes our latest travel information.
 It's quick and easy to get started.

 Choose your provider from the list below and follow their instructions:

 The Wi-Fi Pass product (both daily and monthly) is no longer available on the Virgin Media Wi-Fi service.

 EE, O2 and Three customers can connect in their device settings to their own networks: EE WiFi-Auto (for EE), WiFi Extra (for O2) and Three_WIFI (for Three).

 Virgin Mobile customers should activate Virgin Media WiFi.
 Your devices will automatically pick up the Wi-Fi signal when you're in a Wi-Fi enabled Tube station.
 There's no signal in tunnels, but your phone will connect to the signal at the next Wi-Fi enabled platform so you can pick up where you left off.